 Backup as a service (BaaS) is a subscription-based approach to data backups.
-As a fully managed backup service, it takes the task of backing up your systems out of your hands so you can focus on what you do best.
+As a fully managed backup and recovery service, it takes the task of backing up your systems out of your hands so you can focus on what you do best.
 Backing up your data is an essential task, and BaaS is easily the safest, simplest, and most cost-effective way to accomplish it.

 Most enterprise companies maintain a full-time IT staff to oversee and maintain backups, but SMBs don’t always have the resources to support that.
 Today’s cloud backups deliver enterprise-grade service for a predictable monthly subscription, making best-in-class data security accessible for any organization.

 Keep in mind, just because you’re a small business doesn’t mean data loss wouldn’t be as devastating.
 Data loss threatens your business continuity.
 Time is money, and if your systems are down for any length of time, you risk losing more than just sales.
 If financial data were to be lost or breached, your business could face steep fines and legal consequences.
 SMBs that don’t prioritize backups may well find themselves in rough waters.

 Think of BaaS as an insurance policy—only it’s better in some ways.
 It’s there to protect you if your data becomes compromised, and it’s a way for you to get back up and to run quickly, even if you lose your physical device.

 Backup as a Service is a reliable, secure, managed cloud backup and recovery service that helps you avoid having to invest in a lot of additional hardware, such as standalone hard drives and servers.
 You connect to the backup application in the cloud, configure your preferences, and let it work its magic.